belgattitude/http-exception/packages/http-exception/README.md

 ## Features

-- [x] All assigned http exception as individual named export.
+- [x] Http exceptions as individual named export.
 - [x] Support contextual information such as url.
-- [x] Messages defaults to prettified exception name.
+- [x] Default message extracted from exception name.
-- [x] Typescript with useful tsdoc and links to mdn.
-- [x] Optional json serializer to allow sharing in ssr frameworks.
+- [x] Json serializer to allow sharing in ssr frameworks.
+- [x] Supports recent Error.cause for nested.
+- [x] Typescript with typedoc and links to mdn straight from the ide.
 - [x] Works with node 14+ and browsers (with a conservative policy).

 ## Table of content